IR Carousel LR

 ORIGINAL RESEARCH

-Elliot from Liverpool Life Sciences UTC collaborated with the Liverpool School of Tropical Medicine to investigate why mosquitoes are attracted to some people and not others.
+Elliot from Liverpool Life Sciences UTC worked with the Liverpool School of Tropical Medicine to investigate why mosquitoes are attracted to some people and not others.
 He studied the insect using a scanning electron microscope.

 Explore his poster